GMOD/jbrowse-components/website/docs/tutorials/embed_linear_genome_view/04_tracks.md

 Open "config.json" again and look at the tracks that were generated.
 You can see that again, it has guessed index locations for you, which you can change if needed.
-Create a new file called "tracks.js" and copy the tracks array into it and have it exported, like this:
+Create a new file called "tracks.js" and copy the tracks array into it and have it be exported, like this:

 ```javascript title="tracks.js"
 export default [